-Site C0004 (proposed Site NT2-01I) targeted the uppermost 400 m at the seaward edge of the Kumano Basin uplift (outerarc high) where the megasplay fault system branches and approaches the surface.
+Site C0004 (proposed Site NT2-011) targeted the uppermost 400 m at the seaward edge of the Kumano Basin uplift (outerarc high) where the megasplay fault system branches and approaches the surface.
 This site penetrated the toe of a thrust wedge in the hanging wall of the megasplay fault system.
-The scientific objectives of drilling into the shallow portion of the megasplay fault were
+The scientific objectives of drilling into the shallow portion of the megasplay fault were as follows:

-- 1. To clarify the character and behavior of the shallow portion of the megasplay; - 2.
-To characterize the slip, deformation mechanisms, and evolution in the stable region seaward of the unstable seismogenic fault; and - 3.
-To investigate the relationship between fluid behavior, slip, and deformation along and adjacent to the megasplay fault zone.
+- 1. Clarify the character and behavior of the shallow portion of the megasplay. - 2.
+Characterize the slip, deformation mechanisms, and evolution in the stable region seaward of the unstable seismogenic fault. - 3.
+Investigate the relationship between fluid behavior, slip, and deformation along and adjacent to the megasplay fault zone.

 Four lithologic units were defined at this site during Expedition 316 (Fig. F5).
-The uppermost unit (lithologic Unit I; 0-78.08 m core depth below seafloor [CSF; IODP Method A: core expansion lengths overlap (are not scaled)]) is dominated by greenish gray silty clay with a substantial component of calcareous nannofossils (up to ~25%) and a lesser amount of siliceous biogenic debris (sponge spicules, diatoms, and radiolarians).
+The uppermost unit (lithologic Unit I; 0-78.08 m core depth below seafloor [CSF]) is dominated by greenish gray silty clay with a substantial component of calcareous nannofossils (up to ~25%) and a lesser amount of siliceous biogenic debris (sponge spicules, diatoms, and radiolarians).
 Unit I is interpreted to have been deposited from the early Pleistocene to the late Pleistocene as a sediment blanket on the upper slope mainly by hemipelagic settling with minor volcanic ash and sand-silt input.
 An observed gradual increase in carbonate content upsection is consistent with greater carbonate dissolution at depth and implies that the unit was slowly uplifted to its present water depth of 2632 m.
-At 78.08 m CSF, an angular unconformity separates Units I and II; this unconformity was predicted by seismic reflection and LWD data (Kinoshita et al., 2008).
+At 78.08 m CSF, an angular unconformity separates Units I and II; this unconformity was predicted by seismic reflection and LWD data (Kinoshita et al., 2008) and manifests prominent mineralizations by pyrite and other minerals.
 A significant age gap is indicated by both paleomagnetic and nannofossil data.
-Below the unconformity, the age of Unit II (78.06-258.01 m CSF) ranges from late Pliocene to middle

-Pliocene.
-The uppermost part of Unit II strata (Subunit IIA) consists mainly of sedimentary breccia with silty clay clasts that most likely result from deposition of slumps and mass wasting along an unstable slope.
+Below the unconformity, the age of Unit II (78.06-258.01 m CSF) ranges from late Pliocene to middle Pliocene.
+The uppermost part of Unit II strata (Subunit IIA) consists mainly of sedimentary breccia interpreted as a mass transport complex (MTC) with silty clay clasts that most likely result from deposition of slumps and mass wasting along an unstable slope.
 The dominant lithology in Subunit IIB is dark greenish gray silty clay.
 The low carbonate content of Unit II is consistent with deposition at much greater depths than its present setting, presumably near or below the calcite compensation depth.

 Unit III is a middle Pliocene structurally bounded package that hosts the brittle deformation of the splay fault zone.
 A biostratigraphic age reversal across the boundary between Units II and III suggests that the lithologic change to slightly more calcitic and ash-bearing sediments corresponds to a fault contact.
 A larger age reversal is found at the lower boundary between Units III and IV at 307.52 m CSF.
 Shipboard sedimentological observations are not able to resolve whether this Pliocene fault-bounded sedimentary package is more closely related to the overlying slightly older Pliocene prism sediments or the underlying slope basin sediments.
 Unit IV (307.52 m CSF to the bottom of Hole C0004D at 403 m CSF) is early Pleistocene in age and consists of dark olive-gray silty clay with a moderate amount of calcareous nannofossils and a lesser amount of calcareous and siliceous microfossils.
+Thin sand and silt beds are common in this unit, particularly in the upper part.
 It is interpreted to have formed in a lower trench-slope basin, dominated by fine-grained hemipelagic deposition with relatively minor sand input.